slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Science is what we understand well enough to explain to a computer.
 Art is everything else we do.' -- Donald Knuth*

 Art is a meditation and design is a negotiation.

 Art is just another form of screaming and it doesn’t end at the edge of the canvas.
+Artistic death is made by consensus.

 > *'Art washes away from the soul the dust of everyday life.' -- Pablo Picasso*